curl/curl/docs/cmdline-opts/max-time.md

 # `--max-time`

-Maximum time in seconds that you allow each transfer to take.
-This is useful for preventing your batch jobs from hanging for hours due to slow networks or links going down.
+Set maximum time in seconds that you allow each transfer to take.
+Prevents your batch jobs from hanging for hours due to slow networks or links going down.
 This option accepts decimal values (added in 7.32.0).

 If you enable retrying the transfer (--retry) then the maximum time counter is reset each time the transfer is retried.
 You can use --retry-max-time to limit